UNO-Babb/Lab4/README.md

 Draws multiple squares within the previous squares.
 The given number will be how many squares should be on the screen.

 ![Squares in Squares](squares_in_squares.PNG)

+---
+## Testing your code
+You may not actually know that your code works until you fully test what you have written.
+It is often a good idea to get someone else to run your program, they may do something you had not anticipated which could show you a possible flaw or at least a design issue.

+## End of class
+In Repl.it, you will find the share link to your code.
+That is what gets submitted to Canvas.